ivobeerens-nl/blog/content/blog/2008/12/site-recovery-manager-srm-update-1-released/index.md

     non-ASCII characters are now allowed in many fields during installation and operation.

 SRM 1.0 Update 1 has great improvements such as:

-\- RDM support including Microsoft Cluster services
+- RDM support including Microsoft Cluster services

-\- Support VM's that span multiple datastores
+- Support VM's that span multiple datastores

-\- Support for ESX 3.5 Update 3 (You must have the latest patches!)
+- Support for ESX 3.5 Update 3 (You must have the latest patches!)

-\- Support for VC 2.5 Update 3
+- Support for VC 2.5 Update 3

-Before you begin with SRM check the [compatibility matrix](http://www.vmware.com/pdf/srm_10_compat_matrix.pdf).
+Before you begin with SRM check the [compatibility matrix](http://www.VMware.com/pdf/srm_10_compat_matrix.pdf).

-The release notes are [here](http://www.vmware.com/support/srm/srm_10_releasenotes.html).